aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 ## Requirements

-- Ansible runner configured as descried in [this section](../installation/collection-installation.md)
+- Ansible runner configured as described in [this section](../installation/collection-installation.md)
 - A set of devices configured with their respective management IP address and username.
 - Access to eAPI service for all devices.